-SPNEC was incorporated on November 23, 2016 to enter the RE business.
-Notwithstanding the limited operating history and track record, the Management of SPNEC believes that its organization, business systems, and processes have been built up substantially to the level adequate to implement its business plan.
+Nevertheless, investors may look to the Parent Company and SP Group's track record in developing and operating solar projects, both for rooftop and utility-scale applications.
 The SP Group has been operating solar rooftop power plants since 2014, has been operating the Calatagan Solar Farm since 2016, and has been operating the Tarlac Solar Farm since 2019.
 The SP Group's management and technical team have extensive experience in developing, constructing, and operating solar projects.

-Furthermore, the Company's Board of Directors has an established record in leading organizations that are leaders in their respective sectors.
+Furthermore, the Management of SPNEC believes that its organization, business systems, and processes have been built up substantially to the level adequate to implement its business plan.
+Moreover, the Company's Board of Directors has an established record in leading organizations that are leaders in their respective sectors.